-Often, when people talk about my highlighted budget-travel trips, they mention about my Spiti Valley road trip.
-“You did a road trip in Spiti Valley, for 9 days, in under 5000 rupees?
+Often, when people talk about my highlighted budget-travel trips, they mention my Spiti Valley road trip.
+“You did a road trip in Spiti Valley, for 9 days, for under 5000 rupees?
 Where the hell did you sleep?
 In the open?
 Under the stars?”
 And I reply… yes, that’s where I slept.
 Though inside a tent, but under the stars.

 I save most of my money on traveling because of two reasons: I eat anything, and I sleep anywhere.
 Though don’t take it literally, what I am trying to convey is that when I am on a budget trip in India, I save the most by finding cheap accommodation in India.